 - Do you feel rushed to make a decision?

 All of this is by design.
 While it is true that you can not wait forever to claim damages after a car crash, you have to abide by the statutes of limitations in your state.
 In both New York and Vermont, you have up to two-three years to file a lawsuit based on a car crash, in most cases.

 However, insurance adjusters would have you think that you need to accept an offer within weeks.
-Generally, they will try to settle the claim as fast as possible; the longer a claim remains open, they will have to keep money set aside to pay you, in what’s called a reserve.
+Generally, they will try to settle the claim as fast as possible; the longer a claim remains open, they will have to keep money set aside to pay you in reserve.
 That’s money they would like to free up.

 The settlement offer is low, and they know it.

-If the insurance adjuster quickly puts an offer on the table, you can bet that it is a much lower offer than what you are owed.
+If the insurance adjuster quickly puts an offer on the table, you can bet it is a much lower offer than what you are owed.
 It is probably a lot less, and they know you would rather have money now than fight for the money you’re owed.

 The Insurance Company is Required to Assess Your Claim in Good Faith

 Your contract with the insurance company requires it to act in “good faith.”
-If you’re not moving your case forward with the insurance adjusters on your own, call a lawyer.
+Call a lawyer if you’re not moving your case forward with the insurance adjusters on your own.
 A personal injury lawyer fights against insurance companies to get you the money you deserve.

 They will use what you say against you.

 Remember how adjusters will act friendly to get you to make statements?
-A common insurance adjuster trick is that they plan on using your words against you to deny or reduce how much they offer.
-Adjusters are trained to look for any signs of “admissions of liability” or “acts inconsistent with” your initial claims.
+A standard insurance adjuster trick is that they plan on using your words against you to deny or reduce how much they offer.
+Adjusters are trained to look for signs of “admissions of liability” or “acts inconsistent with” your initial claims.